 Setting yourself up for success starts with outlining where you’ve been and where you want to go.
-Although there are numerous models that can be used for strategic business planning, I’m going to suggest you pare it down to the simplest version possible.
+There are numerous models that can be used for strategic business planning.
+I’m going to suggest you pare it down to the simplest version possible.

 Simplifying the process has two objectives:

 - To make it easy to create so you’ll actually do it

 - To make it easy to implement so you’ll reap the benefits of using it

 Strategic business planning in its most pure form means:

 The process of documenting and establishing a direction for your small business.
 The strategic plan assesses both where you are and where you’re going.
 It provides a place to record your mission, vision, and values, as well as your long-term goals and action plans.

 From The Hartford – Small Biz Ahead What is Strategic Planning?

 By Eric Vo 11/19/18